micro-ROS/system_modes/system_modes/QUALITY_DECLARATION.md

 #### `rclcpp_lifecycle`

-The `rclcpp_lifecycle` package provides the ROS 2 standard lifecycle in c**.
+The `rclcpp` package provides theROS client library in C++.
 It is **Quality Level 1**, see its [Quality Declaration document](https://github.com/ros2/rclcpp/blob/master/rclcpp/QUALITY_DECLARATION.md).
 The same is true for its transient dependencies, see its [Quality Declaration document](https://github.com/ros2/rclcpp/blob/master/rclcpp/QUALITY_DECLARATION.md).

+#### `rclcpp_lifecycle`

+The `rclcpp_lifecycle` package provides the ROS 2 standard lifecycle in C++.
+It is **Quality Level 1**, see its [Quality Declaration document](https://github.com/ros2/rclcpp/blob/master/rclcpp_lifecycle/QUALITY_DECLARATION.md).
+The same is true for its transient dependencies, see its [Quality Declaration document](https://github.com/ros2/rclcpp/blob/master/rclcpp_lifecycle/QUALITY_DECLARATION.md).

 ### Direct Runtime non-ROS Dependency [5.iii]